bassco/klipper-configs/ender3/README.md

 [input_shaper]
 shaper_freq_x: 52.4
 shaper_type_x: 2hump_ei
-shaper_freq_y: 50.0
+shaper_freq_y: 46.2
-shaper_type_y: 3hump_ei
+shaper_type_y: mzv
 ```

 Print the ringing_tower.stl to confirm that you have good settings.

 Vase mode 6 base layers bottom 0.25mm height at 100 mm/s on all perimeters.
-0.95 flow with the set rotation_distance is on point wit 0.4mm
+0.95 flow with the set rotation_distance is on point with 0.4mm wall width.

 SET_PRESSURE_ADVANCE ADVANCE=0